sefeoglu/gym_self_drive/README.md

 # gym self drive
 * The project uses the CarRacing environment of OpenAI.

 # Abstract

 *  Summarize the project and aims of it

-# Motivation

-* Give motivation and Examples from literature

 # Neural Network Model

-* Variational Auto Encoder
+* Variational Auto Encoder :

+LaserScanner of Car providers observation regarding the envirement and then it sends to VAE.
+RL Agent makes a decision from the observation.
+Agent gets -1,+1 Rewards from this action.

 ![alt text](https://github.com/sefeoglu/gym_self_drive/blob/master/gym_self_drive/model/images/VAEModel.png)